gee-community/eetasks/README.md

 ![eetasks-readme](https://raw.githubusercontent.com/gee-community/eetasks/main/docs/assets/geerunExample.gif)

-Run GEE code from within vscode!
+Run GEE code directly from vscode!
+Submit tasks and preview Earth Engine images on an interactive map.
 Learn more about what is [currently supported here](https://github.com/gee-community/eetasks/blob/main/docs/runGEEscripts.md).

+[This repository](https://github.com/lopezvoliver/eetasks-examples) contains sample GEE scripts that have been tested with the `EE Tasks` extension.

 ## Requirements